kispiox/kispiox/README.md

 And that's it!
 Make sure to add your classes in the `src/` directory.

-Now t's time to create a *controller*.
+Now it's time to create a *controller*.

 Creating a Controller
 ---------------------